 - How do you camouflage an electric meter?

 - Can you paint the exterior of electrical equipment?

 Since starting our backyard project, one of the biggest tasks we took on was removing the large shrubs against the original fence and around the back of the house.

 The shrubs in the backyard had grown high and created an odd fortress in a square with only one entrance.
 We thought maybe it was carved out for a hot tub, but it turned out that it was created for nothing at all.

-How to Paint Your Electrical Meter
+How to Paint Your Electric Meter Box Outside Your House

-Step 1 | Clean the Meter
+Step 1 | Clean the Meter Box

 Using a rag and a cleaning agent (I like to use Krud Kutter), clean the electrical meter box to remove dirt and dust.